Information relating to the Building Safety Fund for the remediation of unsafe non-ACM cladding systems.

 - - Each owner of a flat which is an Undertaking must sign and complete a state aid declaration - this guidance supports leaseholders in completing their declaration.

-- - Each owner of a flat which is an Undertaking must sign and complete a state aid declaration.
+- - Each owner of a flat which is an Economic Actor must sign and complete a subsidy declaration.
 The form must be returned to the responsible entity of the leaseholder’s building.
 The responsible entity is the organisation which has made the application for funding.